 - Safeguarding policies and procedures

 - The skills and characteristics that is required of the mentor

 - The research linked to mentoring which enables you to understand that you are carrying out best practice.

 Please bring along the documents you need for your DBS check to the training session, so that we can go through them.

-Our programme currently takes place on Wednesday in a school in London.
+Our programme currently takes place in schools in London and across the UK.

 Yes – we pay reasonable travel expenses, Project leaders will provide you with more guidance on how to claim.